DisasterAreaDesigns/EZ_USB_MIDI_HOST/README.md

+WIP - updating the readme as I implement these changes

 # EZ_USB_MIDI_HOST
 This README file contains the design notes and limitations of the C++ library code that lets Arduino sketches and C/C++ programs